icosane/alstroemeria/readme.md

 # About

-Effortlessly create and translate subtitles for any video, complete with voiceover capabilities.
+Create and translate subtitles for any video, complete with voiceover capabilities.
 Powered by Faster-Whisper, Argos Translate, Coqui TTS, and QFluentWidgets.

 It was developed specifically for a family member, and as such, it is provided as-is.
 Please note that the project may not receive any new features or fixes in the future.